Women Who Ruled the World

 Synopsis

 Female kings have always been a rarity, an oddity, or an undesirable outcome.
-In almost all places on the globe a male ruler was preferred to a woman, with female inheritance vanishingly rare and frequently disputed.
+In almost all places throughout the world a male ruler was preferred to a woman, with female inheritance vanishingly rare and frequently disputed.
 In spite of this, women have secured crowns - or fought for them - over several millennia.
-This scintillating book tell the story of the female kings: women who risked everything, sometimes unwillingly, to find a place in a man's world.

 Details